Kamala Harris' communications director is leaving the administration - KRDO

 Kamala Harris’ communications director is leaving the administration

-Vice President Kamala Harris’ communications director, Ashley Etienne, is leaving the administration, according to a White House official, to pursue “other opportunities.”
+Vice President Kamala Harris’ communications director, Ashley Etienne, is leaving the Biden administration to pursue “other opportunities,” a White House official tells CNN.

-Etienne’s departure comes after CNN detailed significant tension between West Wing aides and the vice president’s office.
-CNN reported that several people on Harris’ staff had started to reach out to contacts to say they’re looking to leave, according to sources who’ve gotten calls.

 “Ashley is a valued member of the vice president’s team, who has worked tirelessly to advance the goals of this administration,” the official said.
 “She is leaving the office in December to pursue other opportunities.”

+The vice president’s office also hired additional communications advisers earlier this fall, including a crisis communications specialist who is expected to serve in a temporary capacity for several months.

+In late September, the vice president’s office hired two communications veterans — Lorraine Voles, the crisis communications specialist who previously worked for Hillary Clinton and Al Gore, and Adam Frankel, a former Obama speechwriter — to focus their efforts on “organizational development, strategic communications and long-term planning,” according to the White House.

-Harris on Thursday morning downplayed concerns over her role and stressed unity with President Joe Biden.
+Harris on Thursday morning downplayed concerns over her role and stressed unity with the President.

 “This was a good week.
 And this week, when we got the bipartisan infrastructure act passed and signed by the President, makes a statement about all of the hard work that has gone into it. … We’re getting things done and we’re doing it together,” she told George Stephanopoulos in a brief interview on ABC’s “Good Morning America.”